lekhasharma12/CS-520_EleNA/README.md

 Change directory to the CS-520_EleNA project folder.

-Run the main.py to start the backend server
+Run the main.py to start the backend server using python3 main.py

 **To start the front-end**